-Action Plan 2: Create more detailed index of legal authorities and resources for each subject-matter area; compile the information in iManage folder.
+Create more detailed index of legal authorities and resources for each subject-matter area; compile the information in iManage folder.

-The target date for completion of this action plan is July 2013.
+The target date for completion of this action plan is July 2014.

-The measure of success for this action plan is whether it's done.
+The measure of success for this action plan is whether it is done.

-Action Plan 3: Create index of legal authorities and resources on issues that span several subject-matter areas (e.g., juveniles' consent to treatment;

-abortion; dead bodies; recurring legislative issues).
+Create index of legal authorities and resources on issues that span several subject-matter areas (e.g., juveniles' consent to treatment; abortion; dead bodies; recurring legislative issues).

-The target date for completion of this action plan is July 2013.
+The target date for completion of this action plan is July 2014.

-The measure of success for this action plan is for the supervisor to check in August 2013, and annually thereafter.
+The measure of success for this action plan is for the supervisor to check in August 2014, and annually thereafter.